jfeliu/fchandbol/README.md

 3. Get game_ids from "http://handbol.playoffinformatica.com/competicio" for each category you are interested in.
 4. Put info from previous points 2 and 3 into your local.cfg file which has to have default.cfg format.
 5. Run get_results.py

+To see game scores follow @resultats_fch on twitter.